Updated May 2020

 While we are partially defined by our genetic makeup which our parents gave to us, we are also defined by the experiences we have and how we relate to those experiences.
 Memories are an extension of our health; the healthier we are the more efficiently we store memories and are able to recall those memories.

-The truth is our subconscious mind is built on the events and perceived beliefs that formed from our good and traumatic experiences in our formative years.
+Plasticity is our magical ability to rewire our own neural networks and create new responses for ourselves.
 We tend to think our memory works like a filing cabinet: we experience something, generate a memory, and then file it away for later use.
 In reality, the mechanisms behind memory are more dynamic and based in the way our brain & mind functions.
 However, our memories are not stored like a CD in one single place in our brain.

-This is where NLP and Hypnosis give you the advantage to “take the charge” out of those old patterns and dismantle the program that causes unwanted behaviour, uncomfortable emotions and the destructive patterns that keep us from living a content and peaceful life.
+This is where NLP and Hypnosis give you the advantage to “take the charge” out of those old patterns and dismantle the program that causes unwanted behavior, uncomfortable emotions and the destructive patterns that keep us from living a content and peaceful life.
 One particular technique that has an immediate impact in disrupting the old pattern or programming is called Memory Reconsolidation.
 It is an NLP (Neuro Linguistic Programming) technique that works directly with the memory.

 By empowering the you in the memory with new resources, it fundamentally changes how your bodymind reacts and responds when faced with the same triggers or simply recalling painful or traumatic memories.
 In essence, you interrupt the old pattern and create a new one.

 Often, people feel if they could just “erase the memory” they can end their suffering.
 However, our subconcious mind is actually trying to protect us by keeping the “old pattern” in play.
 If you are struggling with traumatic memories or are ready to create new reactions, choices and responses in your life then working with a qualified Clinical Hypnotherpist may be right for you.